-You’ve now entered the world of Hal Willner: a music producer and artist behind the curtain whose true medium is curation, and who isn’t afraid to follow the rabbit hole of musical possibilities way, way down.
-Not so much a tastemaker as an expert navigator of the vast catalogue of music that he loves most dearly, Willner has made a career out of bringing musicians, whose only relation is to him, together to help him celebrate music.
+You’ve now entered the world of Hal Willner: a music producer and artist behind the curtain whose true medium is curation, and who wasn’t afraid to follow the rabbit hole of musical possibilities way, way down.
+Not so much a tastemaker as an expert navigator of the vast catalogue of music that he loved most dearly, Willner made a career out of bringing musicians, whose only relation is to him, together to help him celebrate music.

-We’re talking about Willner because he’ll be the Honorary Guest at Roulette’s 40th Anniversary Gala on Thursday, October 25.
-If you’re in New York this week, and you love supporting the most forward-thinking musical artists and curatorial practices, this is the place to be.
+We’re talking about Willner because he was the Honorary Guest at Roulette’s 40th Anniversary Gala on Thursday, October 25.

 This first tribute was a bold, audacious undertaking, and surely a good window into Willner’s methods.
 The project began with a personal visit with Fellini himself in Rome to ask for rights to the songs.
 Apparently they got along quite well, Fellini wined and dined Willner with some Italian actresses, and then drove him around and dropped him off “in the middle of nowhere…” leaving him “to his destiny,” or so the story goes.